daniel-waiguru/Tourist-App/README.md

   * Easier onboarding of new team members
   * Easier to test code
   * Makes it easier to enforce coder ownership
-This repo uses MVVM with Clean Architecture with the following modules;
+This repo uses MVVM with Clean Architecture with the following modules:
 #### Data
 Contains repositories, data sources, and model classes.
 This layer hides the implementation details and data sources from the outside.
 #### Database